 Introduction to Robotics with LEGO® MINDSTORMS® (June 25 - July 6; no class July 4)This class will explore robotic design and programming principles through entertaining games and challenges.
 A day trip to LEGOLAND® Discovery Center in Plymouth Meeting, PA is included.
 While the curriculum will allow for beginners to explore the basics of working with Lego Mindstorms, the course is open to students of all levels of robotics experience.
 Challenging activities will be presented to students with greater experience.
 This class will be taught by Solebury School's Dan Perez.

 Credit offered: none

 Cost: $900 for day students / $2,050 for boarding students

-Introduction to Engineering (July 9-20)Taught by MIT graduate Dan Perez, this course will introduce basic engineering design methods and apply them to solve fun design challenges.
+Introduction to Engineering (July 9-20): THIS CLASS IS FULLTaught by MIT graduate Dan Perez, this course will introduce basic engineering design methods and apply them to solve fun design challenges.
 Open to curious builders of all experience levels, we will use teamwork and creativity combined with technology, including 3-D printers and laser cutters to find solutions to a number of missions.
 Also included is a day trip to the Franklin Institute in Philadelphia for the latest demonstrations in science and technology.

 Grade: entering 7th-12th graders

 College Essay Writing Workshop (July 9-20)You carry countless stories.
 Your memories, your experiences, and your thoughts are all inside you waiting to get out.
 During this workshop, we want to find those stories inside you that evoke universal ideas and emotions – joy, sadness, fear, truth, identity, wonder – and translate them into an epic college admissions essay.
 The focus is on making your college essay compelling, vivid, structured and meaningful.
 Limited to 12 students.
 This class will be taught by English Dept. Chair Sarah Sargent.